yguenduez/nerd-neck/nerd-neck-report/src/report.md

 it also means it is not allowed to draw much current to remain active for as long as possible.

 Moreover, it must track the posture of a person to be able to react to a bad posture.
-And finally, the person must also be notified when being in a bad posture.
+The person must also be notified when being in a bad posture.

 In the following sections, I will describe how I solved above goals.

 # Methodology

+The methodology is separated in a hardware section and a software section.
+In the hardware section, we will look at the components, the wiring between them and the 3d printed casing, that houses them.
+Afterwards, we will look at how software is designed and how it supplements the project goals to get the orientation of the device.

 ## Hardware